Within three months of dating, my husband and I would have talks about having kids.

 1. Get a Minivan

-BUT- My husband and I hate minivans so this is still on our list of NO WAY.
+But, my husband and I hate minivans so this is still on our NO list.

 2. Dress my Kids in Gender-Specific Clothing